prometheusresearch/baseline-codebase/src/rex.widget/doc/migration_guide.rst

 -------------

 As previously stated, `widget.yaml` is not supported anymore.
-In 0.2.19-based application it served 2 main purposes: defining slots for further overriding and providing reasonable defaults improving re-usability of widgets.
+In 0.2.19-based applications it served 2 main purposes: defining slots for further overriding and providing reasonable defaults improving re-usability of widgets.

 The first use-case became easier.
 Before you had to do